 BIOL 486 Marine Biology (4): This course is designed for students interested in the biology of marine life.
 The course will tour the marine environment from a community perspective and will examine the biology of organisms found in a variety of marine habitats.
 Diversity of species and adaptations to habitats from the sea surface to the depths of the ocean will be explored in detail.
 Three class hours with weekly three-hour laboratories throughout the quarter.
-Prerequisites: BIOL 113 & 113L or 115L

 BIOL 487 Field Studies in Biology (1-5): These are field courses offered at the discretion of the department.
-Recent examples have included BIOL 487C Natural History of Baja California (4 units), and BIOL 487E Tropical Field Biology/ Tioman (5 units).
+Recent examples have included BIOL 487C Natural History of Baja California (4 units), and BIOL 487E Tropical Field Biology/Tioman (5 units).
 Normally offered during the summer.
 Involves a considerable amount of travel and fieldwork.
 Different sections may be approved for additional credit.
-Prerequisites: BIOL 113 & 113L or 115L